 - Office work that requires sitting at a desk all day

 - Frequent heavy lifting, carrying, pushing, or pulling

 - Awkward postures maintained for long periods of time

 - Exposure to cold conditions or constant vibration

 Proven Treatments, Happy Patients

-I found Dr. Rolland Nemirovsky through a web search, and it turned out to be the best decision I’d ever made.
+I found Dr. Rolland Miro through a web search, and it turned out to be the best decision I’d ever made.
 It took less than a month of treatment before my headaches stopped and my running shoes were back on.
 By the end of 4 months, my symptoms were completely gone – I NEVER thought that would happen!
 Dr. Rolland knew exactly what he was doing and helped me more than I ever thought possible.

 Tips for Optimizing Workplace Conditions